Automotive industry in Argentina: Sale of Mercedes-Benz Argentina to Prestige Auto

 Argentine capital, which participated as local commercial partners or via niche segments, returned in scale to the sector in February 2025 when Prestige Auto, backed by local entrepreneur Pablo Peralta and former Toyota Argentina S.A.
 CEO Daniel Herrero, acquired the local operations of Mercedes-Benz Argentina.
 Under the transaction terms, Prestige Auto acquired the local Mercedes-Benz brand, including a plant at Virrey del Pino, La Matanza Partido in Buenos Aires province focused on Sprinter van production as well as a commercial organization that markets and services high-end vehicles imported from Germany.
 The Virrey del Pino plant, which has 1,800 employees, is expected to produce 16,000 Sprinter units in 2025, 60% of which are exported.
-In August 2025, Prestige announced its willingness to invest USD $400 million starting in 2027 to build an electrified Sprinter at the Virrey del Pino plant.
+In August 2025, Prestige announced its willingness to invest US$400 million starting in 2027 to build an electrified Sprinter at the Virrey del Pino plant.